rubeniskov/traverse-json/README.md

 ## Motivation

-Many time I've encontered with the difficult task of mutate a object with an with nested properties by filtering properties using a single function, so a `traverse-json` solves this using multiple options for traversing.
+Many time I've encontered with the difficult task of mutate a object with nested properties by filtering properties using a single function, so a `traverse-json` solves this using multiple options for traversing.
 ## Functions

 <dl>